-The centre of expertise will host an underground demonstration facility and surface facilities, such as laboratories, offices, public viewing galleries and exhibits.
+The site will host an underground demonstration facility and surface facilities, such as laboratories, offices, public viewing galleries and exhibits.
 The project will become a national centre of expertise and hub for international collaboration in the fields of technical, environmental and community studies related to deep geological repositories.